commercionetwork/commercionetwork/docs/x/id/README.md

 #### Using an identity
 Once you have created it, in order to start performing a transaction with your identity you firstly have to fund your identity.
-Each and every transaction on the blockchain has a cost, and to pay for it you have to have some tokens.
+Each and every transaction on the blockchain has a cost, and to pay for it you must have some tokens.
 If you want to receive some tokens in **Test-net**, please use faucet service or tell us inside our [official Telegram group](https://t.me/commercionetwork) and we will send you some as soon as possible.